 I have heard some dermatologists say that it is untrue that using products for oily skin can increase oil production, but as you can see from my personal experience above, I disagree strongly.
 In addition, I’ve had hundreds of oily skin clients through the years who were not using moisturizer and only using harsh cleansers find that using gentler products and using oil-free lotion does in fact make them less oily.
 So for all of you oily skin people reading this, wearing moisturizer (oil-free) will actually make you produce less oil!
 Shocking, I know!

-Here’s my five expert tips to reduce oil production in skin:
+Here’s six expert tips to reduce oil production in skin:

 1. Always use a gentle cleanser to wash your skin.
 Avoid the ingredients Sodium Lauryl Sulfate, Sodium Laureth Sulfate, Ammonium Laureth Sulfate and Ammonium Lauryl Sulfate in your cleaners.
 (See the collection of Renée Rouleau sulfate-free gel cleansers) I personally use Luxe Mint Cleansing Gel since I’m a skin type #2 in my nine skin types.
 Which skin type are you?